chrishumboldt/Webplate-Command/README.md

-# Webplate-Command
+# Rocket Command
-The new Webplate command line tool.
+The new Rocket command line tool.